OneRaynyDay/oneraynyday.github.io/_posts/2018-08-30-Bighead-XNORNet.md

 which is going to be the equivalent of our dot product.

+But caveat about this model is that simply doing the same conversion process as Nvidia, like discretizing to `int8`, will give us **horrendous performance**, like, random guessing performance.
+So our training process is going to have to be revamped.

+## Training and Backpropagation of an XNORNet

+TODO.

 # Approaches to Implement XNORNet

 `BLAS` is a very ancient, and established linear algebra framework.
 It stands for :